chanzuckerberg/single-cell/rfcs/xxxx-rfc-process/text.md

 In order to alleviate these questions and concerns, we have moved to Github to keep track of our RFCs moving forward.

+## When do you need to create an RFC?

+- Your project will take more than 1 month to complete.
+- Your project affects more than 1 discipline (i.e. requires frontend work and backend work).
+- Your idea outlines a core abstraction of the project upon which other features will be built.
+- Your project would benefit from an in-depth review and discussion from your peers.
+- You'd like to have a record of an investigative project that you did that recommends future work direction.
+(See [IETF Informational RFCs](https://www.ietf.org/standards/process/informational-vs-experimental/))

+Generally, err on the side of writing a small RFC over implementing a project without a written design.

 ## How to create a new RFC

 The following are the steps to writing and approving a new RFC (not modifying):